If your going to build out a “Bug Out Bag” for a survival retreat then you may as well throw in an emergency shelter of some type.

 #1 Survival Bug Out Tent

 I have had this tent since this newer generation Fury 2 was released.
-I love it for many reasons..
+There are a lot of things I lie about this shelter.
 This is a key part of my system, I sleep great in any situation within the Four seasons (with proper gear of course)..
 I’ve used this mostly in Fall or Winter.
 0 degrees and Snow, or Pouring rain. no problems so far.
 It vents well.
 I love how the rain fly cinches up and clips in.
 The tent sets up fast.
 There’s enough storage for my items inside the tent.

 The vestibule is a little small but it holds my pack and boots before bed.
-If i sleep in the Snow i line the tent floor with a nice heavy wool blanket and insulated inflatable sleeping roll. and warm base layers… The Tent will keep you dry and secure feeling i promise you that..
+If i sleep in the Snow I will line the shelter floor with a nice heavy wool blanket and insulated inflatable sleeping roll. and warm base layers… This shelter will keep you dry and secure feeling i promise you that.
 Watch your buddies gear fail around you as the years go by, Yours won’t!
-Bet your comfort on this tent.
-I have nothing bad to say about this tent other than its a little small but this is a backpacking tent and that’s why i bought it.
+I have used it time and time and been very satisfied.
+I have nothing bad to say about the MSR Fury other than its a little small but this is a backpacking rig and that’s why i bought it.
 Light and portable and can take a piss load of weather and keep on trucking.
 I just used it last week on a fishing trip in Iowa.